+Each participating college is assigned a UN member state or role to represent at the MUN.
+The delegates may participate in simulations of the large General Assembly committees, but also many smaller committees.
 Before the conferences, the team meets twice a week and sometimes on weekends.
-The delegates share information on our assigned member state, practice writing and presenting position papers, practice writing draft resolutions, simulate committee meetings, and voting.
+The delegates share information on our assigned member state, they practice writing and presenting position papers, writing draft resolutions, and simulate committee meetings and voting.

 At the conference itself, our students have to convince the delegates from other nations to support a resolution that is consistent with our state's positions, or block those that do not serve our interests.
 The debate is held in committee, moderated by the chairs.
 The process also includes un-moderated caucuses, during which smaller groups of delegates meet, bargain, argue, cajole and compromise (maybe) in order to get a satisfactory resolution.